By Emily with Michael

 - Offer dips.
 Michael’s 11-year-old daughter likes raw veggies much better when they can be dipped into something.
 This works well in a packed lunch with small containers of dips to accompany the veggies.
 You can experiment with things like hummus, vinaigrette, tzatziki style yogurt sauce, mashed avocado, cream cheese, and nut butter.

 - Involve your kids in the shopping and cooking.
 If you invite your kids to pick out a vegetable for themselves at the market, they are going to be more likely to want to it eat.
 The same goes with cooking.
 Tasks like stripping kale off of the center ribs, washing vegetables like cherry tomatoes, and cutting softer vegetables like cucumbers with safe knives are all great for young kids.
+(See this list for other task ideas.)
 Before my kids were old enough to actually help cook, I let them take vegetables out of bags when we got home from the market and play with them to start becoming familiar with them.

 - Try different preparations.
 Plain, steamed vegetables can be a hard sell.
 Roasting is one of my best tricks for getting my kids to try new vegetables.
 I first got them to like red cabbage by introducing them to it roasted in thin strips with olive oil and salt.
 Now they are enthusiastic about both red and green cabbage prepared in many ways, including in soup, which surprised me.
 All credit goes to the “gateway veggie,” the crispy cabbage chips.
 This also works well with kale (see recipe below for Kale Chips), and other veggies like carrots, sweet potatoes, snap peas, parsnips, cauliflower, zucchini, eggplant, peppers, and fennel.
 Once I get the oven going, I roast anything and everything I can find in the refrigerator.
 Sometimes I add spices and sometimes just a pinch of salt.
 All of these taste good at room temperature, so I use any leftovers for lunchbox side dishes, and often offer them at breakfast as well.